RhiH/periodic-flip/README.md

 ## **Credits**

-This project would not exist without the assistance on my mentor Richard, the Code Institute community on slack.
+This project would not exist without the assistance on my mentor Richard and the Code Institute community on slack.

 A final thank you to the five year old who beat me at a memory matching card game earlier in the year before this project started, who shall remain nameless.
 You reminded me of how much I enjoy card matching games, whether physical or virtual.
 This game is for you!